Bonspiel: List of notable bonspiels

-Cashspiel
+Cashspiels and carspiels

-A cashspiel is an variety of a bonspiel.
-A combination of the two words cash and bonspiel, cashspiel are competitive tournaments played for money.
+A cashspiel is a bonspiel played for money, and a carspiel is one played for the prize of an automobile.
 There are different types of cashspiels, some are small, with prizes in the hundreds of dollars, and others are quite sizeable, with the rewards running into the tens of thousands of dollars.

 Etymology

 Possibly from Dutch bond "league, association" + spel "game".